XDgov/xd.gov/_projects/data-design-standards.md

   types of visualizations written by experts at the U.S. Census Bureau.
 </p>
 <p>
-  The Standards are optional to use but are available to everyone both in and outside of government to use.
+  The Standards are optional to use but are available to everyone to use.
   They‘re also open source and continue to develop as more agencies and practioners get involved in the project.
 </p>